huo1m1w1/pinterest-data-processing-pipeline584/README.md

 ### Infrastracture:

 The infrastracture, including EC2 instance with security group, git, docker, docker-compose, kafka, spark, cassandra, airflow, promenthues, grafana, and all the dependency packages, will be build by cloudformation.
-It will be very helpful if we want to build multiple node clusters or we may need it in the future for same or similar infrastructure requirement.
+It will be very helpful if we want to build multiple node clusters or we may need it in the future for same or similar infrastructure requirement. or pom.xml file could be used to create all dependencies by maven for this project.

 ### The prerequisite:
 Creating an aws account with s3-admin role with full access to s3 permission, and a key-pair named 'pin_app.pem' to access to EC2 through the terminal.
 RDS postgresql username and database both are named by "postgres", and your own password which need to be replaced in dag.py code.